auth0/docs/articles/appliance/geo-ha/index.md

 # Private SaaS (PSaaS) Appliance: High Availability Geo Cluster (Geo HA)

-The high availability geo cluster is a PSaaS Appliance implementation that provides data center redundancy and automatic failure handling.
+The high availability geo cluster is a PSaaS Appliance implementation that provides regional data center redundancy and rapid failure response.
 This is the highest form of PSaaS Appliance availability offered by Auth0.

 ## Overview